JamieWilson2000/MS1TonightIFancy/README.md

     - I would like to see affiliations with other sites similar to Listonic wherein you can save and transfer your ingredients to a shopping list application.
 Similar to that, I would like to have an ability to save selected ingredients into a database on the site which can then be accessed as a shopping list on a mobile device.
     - I would like a method of recording how many hits each recipe/ingredient recieved over a period of time to gauge how popular each item is.
 This information would then be used to determine future options and choices.
     - Outside of the coding aspect, I would envisage employing staff to create our own tutorial videos and so putting a face to the brand of "Tonight I Fancy.."
+    - When selecting the links to those who supplied the recipes and tutorials, I would have ideally liked the sites to open within my own site but seemingly there is an issue with opening https sites within https sites.
+This is something that I'm sure can be worked around but at the moment it's an addition for the future.

 # The Coding Languages and Techniques Used